itismejy/MirrorShield/README.md

 # 🛡️ Mirror Shield – TECHIN510 Interactive Simulation Project

-## Projective objective:
+## Project Objective:
 Develop an interactive simulation tool to help users recognize, understand, and respond to manipulative behaviors often associated with narcissistic personality disorder (NPD), such as gaslighting, love bombing, and blame-shifting.
 The tool will educate users through realistic dialogue paths and reflection mechanisms, fostering emotional resilience and awareness.

+Goals:
+1. Front-end UI implementation for a website
+2. Integration with LLM technology to generate NPD dialogue

+Constraints:
+1. Must be delivered within the 10 week ccontract
+2. Final product must be bug free and accessible by client

 ## Target users:
 - Individuals recovering from toxic relationships or emotionally manipulative dynamics
 - People vulnerable to manipulation (empaths, highly sensitive individuals, caregivers)
-- Supporters or friends of those affected
+- Supporters or friends of those affected with NPD

-## Features:
+## Must Have Features:
 - Branching scenario simulator with AI/NPD-patterned dialogue
 - Real-time red flag radar that highlights manipulation tactics

+## Nice to Have Features:
 - Toolkit with therapist-informed scripts for boundary setting
 - Emotional energy meter to visualize the toll of interactions

-## Planned feature:
-- One fully functioning dialogue path with branching choices
-- “Red Flag Radar” module with pattern-matching logic
-- Visual energy meter synced with user responses
-- Responsive front-end with basic styling

 ## Features nice-to-have:
 - Reflection journaling component